emca-it/Energy-Log-Server-6.x/08-00-00-Alert_module/08-00-00-Alert_module.md

 # Alert Module #

-Energy Log Server allows you to create alerts, i.e. monitoring queries.
+Energy Logserver allows you to create alerts, i.e. monitoring queries.
 These are constant queries that run in the background and when the conditions specified in the alert are met, the specify action is taken.